-13) Use of Radios
+7) Use of Radios

-• Sutton staff make use of radios to maintain communication between staff when managing behaviour around school, as well as other uses.

-- Given that there are various uses for these and they are now in wider use, use of different channels and/or codes are under development, however this policy outlines the use of radios to support the management of challenging behaviour. - Where a member of staff requires support with managing a challenging situation, they hold the button down and speak clearly whilst using the de-escalation script, adding their location so that supporting staff can arrive quickly to support.
+- Sutton staff make use of radios to maintain communication between staff when managing behaviour around school, as well as other uses. - Given that there are various uses for these and they are now in wider use, use of different channels and/or codes are used. - Where a member of staff requires support with managing a challenging situation, they hold the button down and speak clearly whilst using the de-escalation script, adding their location so that supporting staff can arrive quickly to support. - Staff maintain dignity and respect for pupils in a challenging situation, ensuring that radio chatter is kept calm and with little pupil detail as possible.